-Another benefit of an electronic set-up is the ability to use accompaniment tracks.
+Another benefit of this drum set is the ability to use accompaniment tracks.
 You can listen with the drums in the songs to practice matching the pros, or you can take out their sounds and lay down your own.
 These options help you prepare to make music with others.

 5. Pearl Export

 Sometimes, you just know you’ve found the instrument for you.
 Maybe you’ve taken lessons to confirm your interest, or perhaps you’ve been dreaming about a set while you bang on every surface around you

 When you’re certain drumming will be part of your life for a long time, a more significant initial investment on your instrument might make sense.
 High-quality drum sets don’t come neatly packaged with everything you need.

 Instead, you purchase components that work together well in small groups.
 In this instance, the Pearl Export kit contains a bass drum, a snare drum, and three different sizes of tom-toms.
 You’ll purchase your cymbals and accessories separately.

 This kit is the best entry-level option for those with a bit of money saved and who are looking to make one purchase that will last a long time.
 Beginners will be able to grow as musicians with the drums from this set for many years before requiring a new instrument.

 When choosing an instrument, a brand name makes a difference.
 A reputable brand ensures quality manufacturing and more reliable customer service.
 Ludwig has made drums for over 100 years, including for famous musicians like Ringo Starr.
 You can’t go wrong selecting their drums.